Last Updated on September 1, 2022

 This is it!

-Out of the above three options I’ve listed here, if you want to buy a big unit, then the CAMPROS tent is the best bet.
-If you are looking for a compact unit, then Coleman Sundome is the ideal one.
+Out of the above three options I’ve listed here, if you want to buy a big unit as well as an excellent tent for wildland firefighting, then the CAMPROS tent is the best bet.
+If you are looking for a compact wildland firefighter tent, then Coleman Sundome is the ideal one.
 You should go for the KAZOO tent only if you are desperate to buy a relatively lightweight unit.